dannybonz/pokemon-quiz/README.md

 # Technologies Used
 Pokémon information is stored in a MongoDB database.
 Each Pokémon has a record for their name and associated image.
 This data is obtained using a scraper written in Python, with images being taken from the official Pokémon website and names being accessed via PokéAPI.
 A table also stores usernames and passwords.
 All server communications are done using Javascript with SocketIO over secure HTTPS communication.

-A live version of this project can be accessed at https://bmap.online/quiz/